Sex and Spirituality

 Posted Aug 02, 2015

-This quote is from Cistercian monk and Roman Catholic priest, Thomas Merton.* Writing about ‘uninhibited erotic love between married persons’, he continues, ‘Properly understood, sexual union is an expression of deep personal love and a means to the deepening, perfecting, and sanctifying of that love’.
+This quote is from Cistercian monk and Roman Catholic priest, Thomas Merton, from his book Love and Living.
+Writing about "uninhibited erotic love between married persons," he continues, "Properly understood, sexual union is an expression of deep personal love and a means to the deepening, perfecting, and sanctifying of that love."
 He is saying that, when pure, sexual love can take on a quality that is sacred.

 We are particularly influenced by those who introduce us to sex — ideally in a responsible way, through formal and informal education, but sometimes too by those who seek to exploit our sexuality for their own, selfish desires.
 This is a long way from the mutual eroticism that occurs within a stable and loving pair-bond, such as within a marriage.